amedhat979/Flexible_Robot_Joint_Modeling/README.md

 ### 3. Model Simulation + State Feedback LQR Control:
 In this folder, another control method is used to achieve the same control goal.
+## System Parameters
+Within the SimulateModel.m file, all the model parameters could be adjusted, such as the motor mass m1, link mass m2, spring elasticity K, sytem initial conditions, and zeta, which value is then used to compute the damping coefficients b1 and b2.
+In addition, for the models with the control part, an additional parameter x_ref can be adjusted to set the goal position (setpoint) for the controller.
+Finally, also for the models with control, the control parameters could be tuned: Kp and Kd for PD controller, and values for Q and R to tune the LQR controller.

 ## Execution Guidelines
 Each folder has 3 files: StatisticsFcn, SimulateModel, and the Simulink file: TaskSolution.